 Avoid touching the glass part of the bulb.
 Keep it free from oil; otherwise, the transparency of the glass, life of the bulb, and illuminous flux will be adversely affected.
 If oil gets on the bulb, thoroughly clean it with a cloth moistened with alcohol or lacquer thinner.

-- 5. Install the bulb holder cover.

-- 6. Connect headlight leads.

-- Install the light unit assembly.
+Install the bulb holder cover, headlight connectors and the light unit assembly.
 If the headlight beam adjustment is necessary, ask a Yamaha dealer to make adjustment.

 Front wheel removal